Preconvention workshops

 1-5 p.m.
 Limit 40.

-This half-day workshop, taught by Kristin Taylor, MJE, adviser at The Archer School for Girls in Los Angeles, will introduce podcasting basics.
+This half-day workshop will introduce podcasting basics.
 The workshop will feature audio storytelling, listening to examples of podcasts for structure, transitions and storytelling devices, and creating your own short audio stories.
 The workshop will also include a brief overview of technical tools.
+This session is open to both students and advisers.

-Participants will need a phone with recording capabilities and a laptop.
+Required materials: A phone with audio recording capabilities and a laptop.
 A small group of students may share one laptop.
-This session is open to students and advisers.

 Preconvention workshop: Broadcast and video storytelling | $60